 Minnesota Pacers will carry signs to lead groups to the finish line to reach specific time goals.
 Feel free to stop by the Minnesota Pacers booth at the Scheels Sport and Health Expo or at the start line and sign up for free.
 The pacers will be handing out pace bands to runners at the expo booth as well.
 The Minnesota Pacers Pace Team is comprised of locally talented runners who have been carefully chosen based on their recent success in marathons.
 Let them guide you to the finish line on race morning.

 Beginning 30 minutes before the race, the official pace team will be lined up at the starting line according to pace.
 The pacers will make all last minute instructions on their group at the starting line.
 Please check at the general information booth at the Scheels Sport and Health Expo and at the start line on race day for more pace groups that may be added to this list.

 Sam Ryder is the Minnesota Pacers leader and you can email him directly at email@example.com for any pacer related questions or comments from runners.

 Is there a headphones policy?

 Participants are allowed to use headphones and similar devices at this event, but at their own risk.
 With this said, for the safety of all the participants, we strongly encourage a headphone free environment at this race.
-Participants safety is Final Stretch’s highest priority when managing a race.
+Participants' safety is Final Stretch’s highest priority when managing a race.
 Therefore, if you are wearing headphones or similar devices during the event, please turn them off or remove them when coming to an intersection that is monitored by police or course marshals.
-They are trying to make this event safe for you and need to communicate to all participants valuable information.
+They are trying to make this event safe for you and need to communicate valuable information to all participants.
 Thank you for your cooperation in advance for making this event a safe and enjoyable race for everyone.

 I have several friends coming to cheer me on, where are the best spectator spots along the course?